WILL CLINTON’S NEXT FAST ONE PUT U.S. TROOPS ON THE GOLAN HEIGHTS?

 Others, notably Senate Majority Leader

-Robert Dole and Senator John McCain
+Robert Dole and Senator John McCain, have

 expressed reluctant support.
 This group has